Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 You may notice a resemblance between the code that defines the macroop semantics and Python syntax; nevertheless, it's crucial to clarify that the code is not written in Python.
-GEM5 utilizes Domain-Specific Languages (DSL) to implement macroops and microops.
-As it is another language, PLY generates lexer and parser to interpret the GEM5 DSL stored in the isa files.
-It is highly recommended to read [this tutorial about PLY][1] before starting reading this posting.
+GEM5 utilizes Domain-Specific Languages (DSL) to implement ISA including macroops and microops.
+As it is not a Python, it can be directly interpreted as it is, and PLY generates lexer and parser to interpret the ISA defined with GEM5.
+Therefore,  it is highly recommended to read [this tutorial about PLY][1] before continuing reading this posting.

-Based on the predefined rule, GEM5 converts the macroops and microops implemented in the predefined DSL into corresponding python classes.
+Based on the predefined rules, GEM5 converts the macroops and microops implemented in the predefined DSL into corresponding python classes.
 As similar to how GEM5 generates CPP implementations for Params required for instantiating the hardware module in CPP, the goal of the parsing ISA is generating CPP implementations that can be utilized during simulation, for example to decode instruction and execute them in the processor pipeline.

 ### Parsing Instruction Set Architecture (ISA)
+Since GEM5 utilize SCons, it generates Actions and Builders to process input and generate output files as a result.
+Since the expected result of the parsing ISA of the target architecture is CPP implementations of the target ISA, the SConscript initiates the parsing before compiling the CPP code base.
+Let's see how the SConscript initiates the parsing.

 ```python
 #gem5/src/arch/SConscript